charlesdavid/JED/README.md

 # JED

-## This repo is for the developers of JED to collaborate and users of JED to submit feedback
+## This repo is for the developers of JED to collaborate...
+## and for users of JED to submit feedback

 ### Please report bugs by submitting a new issue tagged with BUG